nodebrick/nodebrick/packages/nodebrick-helloworld/README.md

 ## Description
 A simple module logging hello world
-Useless itself but used as a PoC on the early stage
+Useless by itself but used as a PoC on the early stage